-- No member of staff should be compelled to administer medication to a pupil - No medication can be administered in school without the agreement of the Head or his/her nominated representative - The Head and governors must nominate a member of staff to assume the role of Medication Coordinator, who will have overall responsibility for the implementation of this policy.
+- No member of staff should be compelled to administer medication to a pupil - No medication can be administered in school without the agreement of the Head or his/her nominated representative - The Head has overall responsibility for the implementation of this policy.
 The school's own health and safety policy should identify who has assumed this role. - If it has been agreed that medication can be administered named volunteers should be identified to undertake this task - The volunteers should receive the appropriate guidance and training (where necessary) - Parents requesting administration of medication should be given a copy of this document and asked to complete the form 'Parental Request for the Administration of Medication to Pupils'.
 A copy of this is reproduced in Appendix 1.
 Completion of this form safeguards staff by allowing only prescribed medication to be administered - School staff may consult with the prescriber to ascertain whether medication can be given outside of school hours.